rrthomas/mit/src/features/Specializer.md

 To build mit from scratch, first make a profile file with the contents "[]", representing no knowledge.
 Then repeatedly build Mit and and run your code with "mit --profile".
-Typically, the first three or four iterations will improve performance significantly.
+Typically, the first four to seven iterations will improve performance significantly.